 It is a standing soldier who holds PPSh-41 as a typical short machine gun of the Soviet army.
 This short machine gun was also called Balalaika.
 I think it’s possible to shoot barrage fire shooting by the drum magazines many bullets?

-Because this soldier is a forwardly tilted posture and cannot be fixed unless in a diorama, I fixed it with the glue that peels off easily.
-His hair is growing too long, but sometimes there maybe that kind of soldiers.
+Because this soldier is a forwardly tilted posture and cannot be fixed unless, in a diorama, I fixed it with the glue that peels off easily.
+His hair is growing too long, but sometimes there may be that kind of soldier.